dabapps/eslint-config-dabapps/README.md

 }
 ```

-Explanation of the default config below
+Explanation of the default config below:

 ### Custom Config